jhpyle/docassemble/_docs/docker.md

   database to be backed up by the daily cron job.
 This is important if the off-site SQL database is large compared to the available disk space on the server.
 The default value is `true`.
+* <a name="DASQLPING"></a>`DASQLPING`: If your docassemble server runs in an environment in which persistent SQL connections will periodically be severed, you can set `DASQLPING: true` in order to avoid errors.
+There is an overhead cost to using this, so only enable this if you get SQL errors when trying to connect after a period of inactivity.
+The default is `false`.
+See the [`sql ping`] configuration directive.
 * <a name="EC2"></a>`EC2`: Set this to `true` if you are running [Docker] on [EC2].
 This tells **docassemble** that it can use an [EC2]-specific method of determining the hostname of the server on